 Step 1: A series of drivers are provided to standardize the data pull.
 Diagnoses use ICD codes that are translated into [dx_id] at each site.
 The labs use LOINC codes.

-Step 2: The denominator uses the Primary care department driver from step 1, and it’s defined as “A patient was considered to participate in a primary care clinic if he or she (1) had a “primary care physician” listed in the EHR that was a health system physician (not necessarily a primary care physician), (2) during the prior 12 months attended two health system primary care office visits, and (3) was alive at the time of study initiation.” .
+Step 2: The denominator uses the Primary care department driver from step 1, and it’s defined as “A patient was considered to participate in a primary care clinic if he or she (1) had a “primary care physician” listed in the EHR that was a health system physician (not necessarily a primary care physician), (2) during the prior 12 months attended two health system primary care office visits, and (3) was alive at the time of study initiation.” .This can be replaced by another denominator specification.

 Death function: At UCLA we use a death function to accurately capture the patient’s status.
 This function is included as a support file [XDR_WALLING_DEATH_UCLA.sql] but if you have your own method to make this assessment, feel free to use it instead.